Do You Need Life Insurance In Retirement? Pay Attention to These Two Things.

 Lastly, I caution you to always keep your life insurance and investments separate.
 Don’t be talked into buying a life insurance product as an investment.
 Unfortunately, it has become common practice with some offering life insurance products to try to position it as a great investment opportunity which it most definitely is not.
+Also beware of the “Be Your Own Banker” strategy often hyped as a get-rich-quick scheme.
 Remember, your life insurance agent earns a commission on the sale of an insurance product and there’s a reason insurance companies have impressive high-rise buildings in the city.
 That’s not to say they’re all out to get you, but as a reformed insurance agent, agents are often instructed to “drink the kool-aid” so to speak and sell-sell-sell.
 In fact, I was once solicited life insurance by an agent who personally knew I offer life insurance in my practice and that wasn’t even enough to keep him from trying to make another sale…to me!
 Now that’s “drinking the kool-aid” in action!
 There are good, professional agents out there so be selective and seek them out.
 In short, work with someone you trust.
 I’d suggest starting with an independent agent that works with multiple, highly-rated insurance companies.

 Advisory services offered through Plains Advisory LLC, an investment adviser registered with the State of Nebraska.
 Insurance products and services are offered and sold separately through John Posey, a licensed insurance agent.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
 Past performance does not guarantee future results.
 Consult your financial professional before making any investment decision.